Valpodi/enterprisediodefiletransfer/README.md

 Client arguments:
 1. FILENAME: The path to the file to send.

+   Note that the maximum length of the filename (not the path) is 65 characters, and the filename can only contain alphanumeric characters, dashes(-) and dots(.).
 2. ADDRESS: The IP address of the server.
 3. PORT: The port to send from.
 4. MTUSIZE: The size of the mtu in bytes.